Zack Short Player Props: Tigers vs. Athletics

 Zack Short At The Plate

-- Short is batting .225 with three doubles, four home runs and 11 walks.
+- Short is hitting .221 with three doubles, four home runs and 12 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.